gitaroktato/cucumber-toxiproxy-example/ARTICLE.md

 # Designing resilient microservices with Toxiproxy and Cucumber

 ## Thinking about resiliency from day 0
 Resiliency, alongside with security and other traits, is hard to factor-in after the service is already built.
-It's created by making careful design decisions starting at the same time the service was born.
-What happens when the database isn't there?
-What happens if all connections time out? - you might ask.
+It's created by making careful design decisions starting at the same time your service was born. "... but what happens when the database isn't there?
+What happens if all connections time out?" - you might ask.
+These are all valid questions and you better prepare for these situations before your service goes live.

 ## About Toxiproxy
 Toxiproxy is a cool programmable proxy made by Shopify for testing purposes.
-We're going to use it to predefine network characteristics in our ... which are describing our failure modes.
+We're going to use it to predefine network characteristics in our scenarios which are going to describe our failure modes.

 ## Why Cucumber?
+Failure modes are hard to understand, but still take a significant part in our service lifecycle.
+Often you can only understand failure modes of a specific service by looking at the source code.
+These implementations are typically low level so it's even harder to understand by solely using code review.
-Failure modes are hard to understand, but still take a significant part in We need a living documentation to understand the service's failure modes, so team can maintain and support te service at-ease.
-Also it gives some opportunity for experimenting after the step definitions are in-place.
+It's better to use a living documentation to understand the service's failure modes, so team can maintain and support te service at-ease.
+Also it gives more opportunity for experimenting after the step definitions are in place.

 ## How to run the example?

-# When things go down
+## When things go down